Laos launches website to promote and preserve traditional food and farming

 Most farms are less than 1 hectare - which is not large enough for commercial farming - with the majority of farmers still growing for subsistence, they said.

-One of Asia’s poorest countries, Laos has struggled to compete with neighbouring commodity-producers like Thailand, Vietnam and China.
+One of Asia’s poorest countries, Laos has struggled to compete with neighboring commodity-producers like Thailand, Vietnam and China.

 As well as giving recipes that use local products, those behind the website hope it will eventually link farmers with traders or consumers.